 Like Bayonetta, all the way up the top of the page, Platinum Games' Vanquish had a Russian plot to take over a space-station and destroy the USA.
 Course you can follow the generic plot-line or you could focus on sliding around on rockets while you destroy a variety of massive robots.
 The fact you're rated on speed shows that they knew players would do the latter.

 In a non-game context, many classic movies are treated this way by film historians and students.
 Nobody teaching The Birth of a Nation in a film class wastes any breath on the plot; they just focus on the film's many stylistic tropes, and if they have time make mention of the historical context and heavily racist overtones.
 Similarly, Metropolis is watched today for its groundbreaking special effects, futuristic architecture, and kickass robot - not its romantic plot or political message (as the screenwriter intended).
 This often ties in with its own trope.

-    This can also extend to the actual game sessions of roleplaying games, much to the frustration of Game Masters with players who are only interested in hacking-and-slashing and not the Game Master's campaign storyline or even actual role-playing.
+This can also extend to the actual game sessions of roleplaying games, much to the frustration of Game Masters with players who are only interested in hacking-and-slashing and not the Game Master's campaign storyline or even actual role-playing (hence the ironic term "roll-playing").
 That said, it is sometimes a Justified Trope if the Game Master has made their own world to use with an establish ruleset; when this is done, then you don't want to confuse yourself with official lore.

 See DM of the Rings for an In-Universe example of the above.
 Almost any time the DM starts trying to tell them about the backstory or do NPC monologues, the players completely ignore him (though their hatred of his blatant railroading is also a factor; the DM is basically telling the story like a JRPG).